Aurazimb/resume/README.md

 - Collaborated with cross-functional teams to identify business needs and opportunities

 ## Projects and Achievements
-- **Inventory Optimization:** Utilized BI analytics to optimize inventory levels while maintaining sales performance.
+- **Inventory Optimization:** Utilized BI analytics to optimize inventory levels while maintaining sales performance, resulting in a 10% reduction in costs.
 - **Government Project:** Participated in a government project to develop an analytical system, contributing to data-driven decision-making processes.

 ## Education
 **Bachelor of Finance**
-Aktobe Regional State University named after K. Zhubanov | 2008 – 2012
+Aktobe Regional State University named after K. Zhubanov | [Month, Year] – [Month, Year]

 ## Certifications and Additional Education
 - Data Analyst, Yandex Practicum